Broadway to require vaccinations, masks for audience members

 NEW YORK (AP) — Broadway theatergoers will need to prove they’ve been vaccinated for COVID-19 and masks will be required when theaters reopen in the coming weeks, producers announced Friday.

-Audience members will have to wear face coverings and show proof they are fully vaccinated by a FDA or WHO authorized vaccine when they enter the theaters, the Broadway League said in a news release.
+Audience members will have to wear face coverings and show proof they are fully vaccinated by a FDA or WHO authorized vaccine when they enter the theaters until at least the end of October, the Broadway League said in a news release.

+“Get vaccinated, and we’ll see you in the fall,” tweeted Broadway and TV star Jeremy Jordan.
+Composer Jason Robert Brown also agreed with the move: “That’s right.
+That’s where we’re at.”

 There will be exceptions to the vaccine rule for children under 12, who are not yet eligible for any of the approved shots, and for people with a medical condition or religious belief that prevents vaccination, the theater operators said.
 Those individuals will need to show proof of a negative COVID-19 test.
 Masks are required for the audience except while eating or drinking in designated locations.